jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 ### An Overview of Type Erasure

 Java Generics were introduced in J2SE 5.0, well after the initial `Object` collections were introduced.
-To avoid making breaking changes, the powers that be decided that the new generic collections should be compatible with the originals.
-To reach that end, the compiler "erases" the type so that the JVM sees them as `Object`s until they are cast to a variable.
+To avoid making breaking changes the powers that be decided that the new generic collections should be compatible with the originals.
+To reach that end the compiler "erases" the type so that the JVM sees them as `Object`s until they are cast to a variable.
 The benefit is that compile-time enforcement is still possible, but the drawback is that there is no way to use reflection to determine what type of `Object`s should be stored in the collection.
-When serializing, Jackson has the run-time information of the object, but when deserializing it only knows the structure, and defaults to `Map<String, Object>` unless explicitly told otherwise.
+When serializing Jackson has the run-time information of the object, but when deserializing it only knows the structure, and defaults to `Map<String, Object>` unless explicitly told otherwise.

 When you inherit a generic class or implement a generic interface, providing a type so that your new class is no longer generic, the JVM *does* need this information so that it can provide type-safe attributes and polymorphic compatibility with the generic: